pelkmanslab/CellProfilerPelkmans/README.md

 ## Installation ##

-To install *CellProfilerPelkmans*, clone this repository:
+First, you need to clone this repository:

 ```{bash}
 git clone git@github.com:pelkmanslab/CellProfilerPelkmans.git ~/cellprofiler
 ```

-In order to be able to start CellProfiler from Matlab, you have to put the location of the local copy of the repository on the Matlab path.
+In order to be able to start CellProfiler from Matlab, you have to put the location of the local copy of this repository on the Matlab path.
 To this end, add the following line to your `startup.m` file:

 ```{matlab}